 Throughout the year students will have the opportunity to study a range of post 2000 play texts and innovative theatre companies of the 21st century, discovering more challenging dramatic techniques, themes and characters.
 Students will finish the year exploring Theatre in Education and consider the impact that theatre can have on its audience; educating, engaging and enthusing.
 Some students will be selected to perform in a short Theatre in Education tour of local primary schools.

 At the end of Year 9, students will consider the question ‘How does theatre communicate with its audience?’
 They will draw together their understanding of how theatre inspires people and the importance of an actor’s ability to tell a story and engage an audience.

 The Drama Department provides opportunities for Year 9 students to be involved outside of class, including taking part in the senior show directed by Leeds University students, attending specialist skills workshops, going on theatre trips, becoming a Drama Ambassador and auditioning to be in school shows.

 GCSE (9-1) Drama-Eduqas

-Local theatres- West Yorkshire Playhouse, Leeds Grand Theatre, City Varieties Music Hall, Northern School of Contemporary dance and The Carriage Works.
+Local theatres - Leeds Playhouse, Leeds Grand Theatre, City Varieties Music Hall, Northern School of Contemporary dance and The Carriage Works.

-Local drama groups- First Floor at West Yorkshire Playhouse, Young Theatre Makers at the Carriage Works, Stagecoach Theatre Arts, Drama Rama- Leeds, Rebel Theatre School and Casting Agency and the Yorkshire School of Acting.
+Local Drama Groups - First Floor at Leeds Playhouse, Young Theatre Makers at the Carriage Works, Stagecoach Theatre Arts, Drama Rama- Leeds, Rebel Theatre School and Casting Agency and the Yorkshire School of Acting.